Official-Codaisseur-Graduate/gitgud-client/README.md

 - Make app responsive (adjust for other displays).
 - We encourage to display the returned languages data with a pie chart in the Git Use block.
 - Extra feature: Feedback on the commit usage of individuals when there is multiple contributors on the project.
-- Improve feedback when creating a group
+- Improve feedback when creating a group.
-- Provide matching information in the markdown files
+- Provide matching information in the markdown files.
-- Adjust scores for repositories depending on proper use of .gitignore file and README
+- Adjust scores for repositories depending on proper use of .gitignore file and README.

 ## How to setup